On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

-As we have obtained previously, the average impact force, assuming a 30 second impact duration and the near total (i.e. about 90\%) dissipation of the vertical-motion kinetic energy of the impactor on the Earth, is about $10^{31} dyne$.
-From the integrity of the Colorado Plateau, it is likely that the entire Plateau block is at least partially severed from its surroundings.
-Taking the thickness of the partially severed Plateau to be $H_{CP}=150 km$ (i.e., roughly all the way to the bottom of the Lithosphere), we obtain that the {\em maximum possible} shear stress experienced by the Colorado Plateau due to the impact event is on the order of
+As we have obtained previously, the average impact force, assuming a 30 second impact duration, is about $10^{31}$ dyne.
+From the integrity of the Colorado Plateau, it is likely that the entire Plateau block is at least partially severed from its surroundings at the time of the impact.
+Taking the thickness of the partially severed Plateau to be $H_{CP}$ = 150 km (i.e., roughly the average thickness of the Lithosphere: here we ignore the subsequent growth in thickness of the Plateau's root post impact, especially during the Cenozoic uplift of the Plateau when the severed Plateau mass had to achieve isostatic equilibrium by offsetting the raised height with the growth of a thickened root), we obtain that the {\em maximum available} shear stress across the boundary of the Colorado Plateau due to the impact event is on the order of